Learn how to make a wrap dress without a pattern. This step-by-step DIY wrap dress tutorial will guide you through an easy beginners sewing project.

 Table of Contents

-Date Night Outfit: Wear a wrap dress with strappy heels.
+Date Night Outfit: Wear a wrap dress with strappy pump heels.

 Casual Outfit: Grab a crossbody bag and flats to dress down or even with sneakers for a casual brunch date.

-Street Style: Wear a maxi length wrap dress as a kimono jacket or wear it never palazzo pants.
+Street Style: Wear a maxi length wrap dress as a kimono jacket or wear it over palazzo pants.

 Wrap Dresses For Work: Dress up with a blazer or trench coat over with pretty heels